Who we are

 He received a B.S. degree in Biology and History of Science from the Cornell University School of Agriculture, and a medical degree and masters in Health Services Research from the Stanford University School of Medicine.
 Dr. Tunis did his residency training at UCLA and the University of Maryland in Emergency Medicine and Internal Medicine.
 He is board certified in Internal Medicine and holds adjunct faculty appointments at Johns Hopkins, Tufts and the University of California San Francisco Schools of Medicine.

-The COMET People and Patient Participation, Involvement and Engagement (PoPPIE) working group was established to lead and oversee the public participation, involvement and engagement work of the COMET Initiative.
+The COMET People and Patient Participation, Involvement and Engagement (PoPPIE) working group lead and oversee the public participation, involvement and engagement work of the COMET Initiative.

 John Turner MBE, Co-chair PoPPIE Working Group, UK